piccolo-orm/piccolo/docs/src/piccolo/migrations/create.rst

 .. hint:: Auto migrations are the preferred way to create migrations with
     Piccolo.
-We recommend using `empty migrations` for special circumstances which aren't support by auto migrations, or to modify the data held in tables, as opposed to changing the tables themselves.
+We recommend using `empty migrations` for special circumstances which aren't supported by auto migrations, or to modify the data held in tables, as opposed to changing the tables themselves.

 .. warning:: Auto migrations aren't supported in SQLite, because of SQLite's